Wood Floor Finishes

 Drying time is the key.
 Successful wood flooring installers often keep room temperatures between 60 and 80 degrees with RH between 30 and 50 percent.
 Outside these parameters, wood finishes may not dry properly: the definition of trouble when finishing wood floors.
-Remember: wood stain must dry completely before applying wood finishes, because the majority of finish failures begin at this stage.
+Remember: wood stain must dry completely before applying wood finishes because the majority of finish failures begin at this stage.
 Check the manufacturer’s RH specifications before applying wood finishes.
-Finally, low RH and increased airflow help wood floor finishes dry even though those conditions may not be ideal for the floor’s longevity.
+Finally, low RH and increased airflow help finished wood flooring dry even though those conditions may not be ideal for the floor’s longevity.
 But don’t create a long-term disparity between the ambient conditions and the installation conditions of your environment or your floor will suffer for it.

 Latest posts by Ron Smith (see all)